Download the PHP package awcodes/mason without Composer

 You can install the package via composer:

-[!IMPORTANT] If you have not set up a custom theme and are using a Panel follow the instructions in the Filament Docs first.
+[!IMPORTANT] If you have not set up a custom theme and are using Filament Panels, follow the instructions in the Filament Docs first.
+The following applies to both the Panels Package and the standalone Forms package.

 Configuration